FreakyAli/Maui.FreakyControls/docs/FreakyScratchView.md

 | Method | Description |
 | --- | --- |
 | `Reset()` | Restores the scratch surface to its original state and resets all scratch progress.
 The cached front image is preserved so it does not reload |

+---

+## Notes

+### FrontImageSource loading
+The front image is loaded asynchronously.
+If `FrontImageSource` changes while a previous load is still in progress the earlier load is cancelled automatically — the control will never paint a stale image from an old source over a freshly set one. `FrontColor` is used as a placeholder until the image finishes loading.